nhoening/StoSim/doc/tut/tutorials.rst

 Tutorials
 ==========

-I made three small tutorials in which I try to cover all functionality of
+I made several small tutorials in which I try to cover all functionality of
 Nicessa:

 Basic